dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 #>     3      Right
 #>   -91 Don't know
 ```
-This is an typical example of a categorical variable, with all values corresponding to certain ordered categories.
+This is a typical example of a categorical variable, with all values corresponding to certain ordered categories.
 The only possible way to emulate something like this in base R is to use a factor:

 ```r
 factor(